 Some of the more common plants that Japanese Beetles feed on are: roses, linden trees, purple-leaf plums, cherry trees, Japanese maples, Norway maples, beech trees, birch trees, flowering crab apple and many more.
 Later in the day, the female Japanese Beetles go into the ground to lay eggs.
 Each female will lay approximately 60 eggs over a 4-6 week period.

 Adult Japanese Beetles that are feeding on your plants need to be controlled as soon as possible.
 The beetles can do major damage within a short period of time.
-Green Giant has the people and systems in place to allow us to respond quickly and provide very effective treatments for current infestations.
+Green Giant are experts at treating lawns and trees for Japanese beetles; we have the people and systems in place to allow us to respond quickly and provide very effective treatments for current infestations.

 In the long run, preventative treatments are the best way to protect your plant material from Japanese Beetles.
 In late winter through spring, Green Giant can provide soil injections that will provide season-long control.
-With the soil injection, even in years of high Japanese Beetle populations, your trees & shrubs will have at least 95% control
+With the soil injection, even in years of high Japanese Beetle populations, your trees and shrubs will have at least 95% control.

 Lawn Damage Caused by Grubs

 Grubs are considered sub-surface feeding insects and can cause a lot of damage to turf grass.
 Learn more about Lawn Grub treatment.